Neuropharmacology & Neurotherapeutics

 LABC | C6 | 2.5 | 15.5 | NR | |||||

-The LABC response is absent, indicating an axon loss process that involves the LABC nerve, the musculocutaneous nerve, the lateral cord, or the upper plexus.
+The LABC response is absent, indicating an axon loss lesion that localizes to the LABC nerve, the musculocutaneous nerve, the lateral cord, or the upper plexus.
 As discussed earlier, sparing of the median-D1 strongly argues against a median nerve, lateral cord, or upper plexus lesion.
 Thus, the most likely explanation is that the lesion producing the LABC sensory response abnormality involves the musculocutaneous nerve.
 Although this localization would also account for the forearm flexion weakness (ie, the musculocutaneous nerve innervates the biceps muscle), it does not explain the external humerus rotation weakness (the infraspinatus and teres minor muscles perform this function) or the shoulder abduction weakness (the supraspinatus and deltoid muscles perform this function).
-These issues cannot be addressed further by the sensory NCS and, hence, will need to be addressed during the motor nerve conduction studies.
+The weakness can be further addressed during the motor nerve conduction studies.
 What we know at this point is shown here:

 Localization | Musculocutaneous nerve |